cockroachdb/docs/cockroachcloud/cloud-org-sso.md

 ---
-title: Cloud Organization Single Sign-On (SSO)
+title: Single Sign-On (SSO) for {{ site.data.products.db }} organizations
-summary: Learn about Cloud Organization Single Sign-On.
+summary: Learn about the options for Single Sign-On for your {{ site.data.products.db }} organization.
 toc: true
 docs_area: manage
 ---